 Polar Vortex Propane Price Spike: 2014 Lessons for 2026

-The February 2014 US residential propane monthly average of $4.011 per gallon remains the all-time record.
+The EIA weekly survey reading of $4.010 per gallon for the week ending 27 January 2014 remains the all-time US residential record.
 This page covers what caused it, why it has not recurred, and what conditions would be required for it to happen again.

 Current week (EIA, 30 March 2026): $2.674 per gallon.
 The 2014 record was 1.5x current pricing.